mehwaffle10/Waffle_Balance/README.md

 ### Trees
 - Can only grow if there is no more than 1 other tree within 16 blocks
+	- Added visible bounding box around saplings and trees when holding a sapling
 - Purchaseable at the quarters for 100 coins

 ### Holidays